Can-ZHOU/Social-Graph-Project/README.md

     - Go to each floder.
     - Open the terminal where the downloaded file is located.
     - In terminal, type: `node app.js`
-    - The data will be analysed and stored in three JSON files.
+    - The data will be analysed and stored in three JavaScript files.

 - Run the code in Data_visualisation
     - Download and click the HTML file.